tazle/metoclient-ui/CONFIG.md

 Special handling for animated classes "OpenLayers.Layer.Animation.Wms" and "OpenLayers.Layer.Animation.Wmts".
 They are converted to "OpenLayers.Layer.Animation.PreloadingTimedLayers".
-Other classes are instantiated directly.
-Animation only works for RangedLayer instances, which essentially limits animation support to WMS and WMTS using the aforementioned configuration classes.
+Other animated classes cause an error.
+Non-animated classes (classe without "animation" parameter in one of its arguments) are instantiated directly.

 Removed support for "fadeIn", "fadeOut", "maxAsyncLoadCount" and "autoLoad" parameters in animation configurations.
 Fading was deemed